RaptorRush135/PvZDataGarden/README.md

 > Easily tweak plant stats in *Plants vs. Zombies™: Replanted* by editing a simple JSON file.
 >
-> The mod dumps all plant definitions (and that includes zombie seed packets) on startup and reloads your edits the next time you launch the game.
+> The mod dumps all plant & projectile definitions (and that includes zombie seed packets) on startup and reloads your edits the next time you launch the game.

 ## 📦 Download